• Home

 This post may contain affiliate links which might earn us money.
 Please read my Disclosure and Privacy policies here

-I know we’re hardly into September and Santa is still in the North Pole.
-Pandemic is in full force in this country.
-But hear me out!
+I know we’re hardly into October and Santa is still at the North Pole.
+With the economy the way it is and inflation affecting everyone's finances.

-In around three months, the carolers would be singing, mince pie would be in the oven and you will be stressed out of your mind.
+In around three months, the carolers would be singing, mince pie would be in the oven, and you would be stressed out of your mind.

 Why?